Arctursus12/Altair_CPM_Testbench/README.md

 **Warm boot**: Press **Ctrl+C** at any CP/M prompt to reload the operating system (useful after disk swaps).

 ## Quick Start Example Session
-Here's a complete example of starting the simulator and running WordStar:
+Here's a complete example of starting the simulator and running Zork:

 ```bash
 $ ./altair8800mac cpm